noffolo/opencode-ecosystem/README.md

-# OpenCode Ecosystem "War Machine" 🤖
+# An OpenCode Ecosystem 🤖

 Welcome to the advanced OpenCode ecosystem.
 This *dotfiles*-style repository transforms a vanilla OpenCode installation into a robust multi-agent architecture, equipped with long-term memory (CodeMEM), hundreds of active skills, cross-platform OOM (Out-of-Memory) guards, and autonomous pre-commit linters (QA-Gate).